Stratford Hall (school)

 Stratford Hall is an independent, coeducational school located on the east side of Vancouver, British Columbia, Canada.
 It opened on September 5, 2000.
 The school teaches the International Baccalaureate Primary Years Programme, the International Baccalaureate Middle Years Programme, and various other Diploma Programmes.
 Successful graduates obtain an International Baccalaureate (IB) degree that is recognized by many other universities around the world.

-Stratford Hall is an 'urban' school located on Commercial Drive, with a separate building for each IB program, red for the Primary Years Programme, blue for the Middle Years Programme, and yellow for the Diploma Programme, with each building’s characteristics designed for the students that use them.
+Stratford Hall is a private school located on Commercial Drive, with a separate building for each program, red for the Primary Years Programme, blue for the Middle Years Programme, and yellow for the Diploma Programme, with each building’s characteristics designed for the students that use them.